freegyes/the-octa/index.md

 ### Reset a locked parameter
 Press on the corresponding knob to remove the lock while holding the scene or the trig button.

+### Save a recording buffer to file
+While on the track that uses the recording buffer press [AED] and go to FILE.
+Select SAVE AND ASSIGN SAMPLE, give the file a name and select ASSIGN TO SELF.

 ### Slicing a sample
 Press [AED] and go to the SLICE tab by pressing [AMP].
 Use the [Level] knob to set a starting point.
 Press [YES] and again on Add slice here and set the end point with knob [C].
 Audition with [FUNC] + [YES].
 When a small, empty square shows up that means a zero-level crossing.
 Slice there, to avoid clicks.
 No need to save in the end.

 ### Set the length of a recording
 Press [FUNC] + [REC1] and set RLEN (recording length shown in steps).

+### Set up a stutter effect
+On [FX2] Setup page turn on LOCK (and optionally TAPE to off not to hear the digital imitation of tape delay when changing the delay buffer length).
+On the [FX2] page itself turn up FB (feedback; 127 for infinite repeats) and increase SEND to at least 1.
+Switch to Delay control mode by pressing [FUNC] + [V] and selecting it.
+Trigger keys 9-16 light up if a delay is set up on the corresponding track.

 ### Set up Track 8 as Master Track
 Go to [PROJ] --> CONTROL --> AUDIO --> Set Track 8 as Master